 Master in International Economics

-The Master in International Economics provides students with a critical understanding of current debates in economics.
+The Master in International Economics provides students with a critical understanding of current debates in economics explicitly including heterodox approaches.
 The programme has a strongly international approach and aims to integrate an understanding of theoretical controversies, historical developments and contemporary policy disputes.
-It also includes an interdisciplinary component reflecting the importance that social and political institutions play in shaping economic developments.
+It follows an interdisciplinary perspective reflecting the importance that social and political institutions play in shaping economic developments.

 |Faculty||Faculty of Business and Economics|